MetisMontessoriLyceum/team-tokyo-metis/about.md

 # Jochem Baas

 # Midas Scheffers
 Hi I'm Midas and i like coding things like robots.
 I'm very interested in them.
-Thats wy I agreed to go to Japan when my teacher asked for it.
-This year i won the 1e place in the robocup jr. Netherlands.
-But thats  nothing with wat I'm go in to do in Japan.
+I'm very exited to program pepper in Japan.
+This year I won the 1e place in the robocup jr. in the Netherlands.
+But thats  nothing with that I'm going to Japan.